 We want to write a press release to announce our successful application onto the programme.
 Is that ok?

 Absolutely.
 If you would like to issue a press release, please let us know as we can share this with our media contacts and promote your announcement via our social media channels.
 As a courtesy, all that we ask is that you send a copy to email@example.com so that we can make sure Design Council and the LGA are referenced correctly.

 Can we publicise the fact that we are on the programme?

-Yes, we actively encourage you to share learnings internally within your council and externally via blogs, case studies, social and other suitable media.
+Yes, we actively encourage you to share learnings internally within your council and externally via blogs, case studies, events, social and other suitable media.

 Who can apply?

 Applications must be council-led.
 However, it is key that partners and providers are involved in the process and part of your team where possible.
 Within the application, please clarify how you plan to secure their involvement in the process and where possible, supply evidence of their engagement and commitment to doing so.

 What scale of project or challenge should we apply with?

 The challenge needs to be achievable, strategically aligned to your organisation, and you need to show how you can make an impact using the programme.
 Projects put forward should be of importance at both a local and national level to provide peer learning for other organisations.